meejah/txtorcon/docs/guide.rst

     tor.config.save()

-**Only when** ``.save()`` is called are any ``SETCONF`` commands issued -- and then, all changed configuration values are sent in a single command.
-All ``TorConfig`` instances subscribe to configuration updates from Tor, so "live state" includes actions by any other controllers that may be connected.
+**Only when** ``.save()`` is called are any ``SETCONF`` commands issued -- and then, all configuration values are sent in a single command.
+All ``TorConfig`` instances subscribe to configuration updates from Tor, so **"live state" includes actions by any other controllers that may be connected**.

 For some configuration items, the order they're sent to Tor matters.
 Sometimes, if you change one config item, you have to set a series of related items.
-TorConfig handles these cases for you -- you just manipulate the configuration, and wait for ``.save()``'s ``Deferred`` to fire and the running tor's configuration is updated.
+TorConfig handles these cases for you -- you just manipulate the configuration, and wait for ``.save()`` 's ``Deferred`` to fire and the running Tor's configuration is updated.

 Note there is a tiny window during which the state may appear slightly inconsistent if you have multiple ``TorConfig`` instances: after Tor